mrward/mrward.github.com/source/_posts/2018-03-10-NuGetSupportInVisualStudioMac7-4.markdown

    * Support NuGet RestoreProjectStyle MSBuild Property
    * .NET Core xUnit tests not displayed if NuGet packages not cached
    * No tests displayed when project uses a NUnit PackageReference
-   * Unable to debug a new Azure Functions project without re-opening project
    * NuGet MSBuild imports not removed when migrating to project.json

 More information on all the new features and changes in [Visual Studio for Mac 7.4](https://www.visualstudio.com/vs/visual-studio-mac/)